Incoming Student Information

 Field class sections have themes such as Youth & Education, Health Equity, Social Entrepreneurship, or Environment and Sustainability, which determine the types of field project options you’ll choose from.

 You can take Field Experience in the fall, spring or summer semesters.
-In the fall or spring, you will meet weekly in class + spend around 35 hours outside of class working on a community-based field project in a team or individually through direct service.
+In the fall or spring, you will meet weekly in class + spend around 35 hours throughout the semester (5-10 hours a week) outside of class working on a community-based field project in a team or individually through direct service.

 In the summer, we offer a couple of options.
 First, the Twin Cities Field Experience, a 13 week blended class using a combination of in-person and online learning to support your field project.
 Plus the opportunity to work individually on a field project with a community partner for about 90 hours.